Building Trades I (MISO3- 17100)

-The Construction Technology Program is designed for students who like to work with their hands, build, be innovative, take pride in a finished project, and have an interest in carpentry or related area.
-Students who already have some basic shop skills or want to start a construction trade’s career can gain a wide variety of skills and experience for the Construction Technology Program.
-Students are eligible for membership in SkillsUSA® and related skill and leadership competitive events.
-Students have an opportunity to learn entry level construction skills and perform most residential construction tasks including reading blueprints, calculating measurements, material estimates, house framing, and finishing.
-Each shift of students will work on a construction project (most often it will be residential) a way to practice and develop skills in the construction industry.
-The National Center for Construction Education and Research- “Core Curriculum” and “Carpentry Level 1” will be used, giving each student the opportunity to have national recognition for their completed construction modules.
-10 Hour Online OSHA training certificates from CareerSafe® are required.
-Each student will receive Bobcat Skid-Steer Loader Operator Training Course.
-Students will be evaluated on 8 of the 12 ND Career Ready Practice Rubric.
+Course Description: The Building Trades I program is designed for students who like to work with their hands, build, be innovative, take pride in a finished project, and have an interest in carpentry or a construction related area.
+Student who already have some basic shop skills or want to start a construction trade career can gain a wide variety of skills and experience from the Building Trades Program.
+Student have the opportunity to learn entry-level construction skills and perform most residential construction tasks including reading blueprints, calculating measurements, house framing, and finishing.
+Students will take part in building a new home as a practical way to practice and develop skills in the construction industry.
+10 hour OSHA training certificates are part of the instruction and can help students with future employment.
+Each student will take part in the Bobcat Skid Steer Loader Operator Training Course.